U.S. judge says she is troubled by Apple $450 million e-books deal

 The comments came a week after 33 U.S. states and territories and lawyers for a class of consumers submitted the settlement for Cote’s preliminary approval, and to avoid a scheduled Aug.
 25 damages trial.

-Cote scheduled the trial after ruling last July that Apple was liable for colluding with publishers to impede e-book competitors such as Amazon.com Inc.
+Cote scheduled the trial after ruling last July that Apple was liable for colluding with publishers to impede e-book competitors such as Amazon.com Inc (AMZN.O).

-The publishers include Lagardere SCA’s Hachette Book Group Inc, News Corp’s HarperCollins Publishers LLC, Penguin Group (USA) Inc, CBS Corp’s Simon & Schuster Inc and Verlagsgruppe Georg von Holtzbrinck GmbH’s Macmillan.
+The publishers include Lagardere SCA’s (LAGA.PA) Hachette Book Group Inc, News Corp’s (NWSA.O) HarperCollins Publishers LLC, Penguin Group (USA) Inc, CBS Corp’s (CBS.N) Simon & Schuster Inc and Verlagsgruppe Georg von Holtzbrinck GmbH’s Macmillan.

 Cote’s ruling came in an April 2012 lawsuit by the U.S. Department of Justice and the state attorneys general.